diegoddox/react-redux-toastr/README.md

   this.toastr = bindActionCreators(toastrActions, this.props.dispatch)
 }
 ```
-## Toastr methods
+# Toastr methods
 `success` `info` `warning` `error` and `message`
-Each method can take up to three arguments.
+Each of this method can take up to three arguments.

-1. Passing three arguments the first is the `title` the second `message` and the third is the `options`
-2. Passing two `string` arguments the first will be the `title` and the second the `message`
-3. You can pass the `message` and the second argument can be the `options`
-4. If you pass only one argument it will become the message

 ```
 import {toastr} from 'redux-toastr'